-Subaru Exiga is a seven-seater compact multipurpose crossover utility vehicle (CUV) that was manufactured by the Japanese automaker Subaru since 2008.
-The Exiga is based on the concept of a seven-seater for touring experience with panoramic visibility and offering a safe and pleasant journey for its occupants.
+Subaru Exiga is a 7-seater compact multipurpose crossover utility vehicle (CUV) that was manufactured by the Japanese automaker Subaru in 2008.
+The Exiga is based on the concept of a 7-seater for touring experience with panoramic visibility and offering a pleasant journey and a safe ride for its occupants.

 The Exiga offers an open and comfortable interior whereby all passengers can easily engage in conversation and share their touring experience with great views enhanced by dramatic wide-angle views through the windows.

 The Exiga has undergone several upgrades and releases over the years.
 In 2009, the Exiga was drastically modified with the introduction of advanced driving support system “EyeSight” technology, followed by minor modifications in 2010, 2011, and 2012.